a traveling exhibition.

 I first visited Chongqing when I took a boat up the Yellow River from Wuhan to Chongqing.
 Unforgettable how I found a place at the bow of the ship in the morning hours and painted the landscape.
 Light, airy work with gouache.
 Behind me, one deck down, a Chinese music group played beautiful music…

-But we were rewarded with one of the craziest and most unusual performances imaginable.
+But we were rewarded with one of the most unusual performances imaginable.
 Absurd, and surreal, outside of anything I’d seen before.

 This is only an example of a more modern kind of Chongqing opera, which unfortunately does not live up to the old one.
 Still quite nice – watch the face: